alexa-samples/skill-sample-nodejs-test-automation/labs/lab08.md

 You will schedule periodical test executions for your skill and set up an alarm in case tests fail.

 ## **What you will get at the end of this lab**
-You have learned how to set up proactive monitoring for your (live) skill.
+You have learned how to set up proactive monitoring for your skill.

 ## **Prerequisites**
 - **Test Lambda function** you deployed in [Lab 4](lab04.md)